HydraDragonAntivirus/Sanctum/readme.md

 The installation instructions are split between your **host** and **guest**.
 If you are having problems deploying this, please use the discussions page or raise and issue and I will do my best to help / fix any bugs from the process.

+As an overview, the driver must be built via `cargo make`, which is a pipeline provided by Microsoft in the Windows Drivers project.
+The remaining crates for this project are built via `cargo build`.

 ### Guest

 1) Install a clean Windows 11 VM; do so first with a Gen2 processor, Secure Boot and TPM so you can properly install windows.
 I would recommend installing W11 Pro when prompted.
 You can use either a type 1 or type 2 hypervisor.